The holidays are a perfect time to make this homemade Cranberry Orange Liqueur recipe

 If you need something just a little sweeter try substituting half of the cranberries for cherries (I did it with frozen, because cherries aren’t in season).
 This version is a little sweeter and I omitted the cinnamon, however, everything else is the same as the recipe below.

-Making a Cranberry Orange Champagne Cocktail
+How to make a Cranberry Orange Champagne Cocktail

 This liqueur makes a great base for any cocktail but our favorite is the Cranberry Orange Champagne Cocktail.
 It’s a beautiful and festive drink!